plasticityai/magnitude/README.md

 Character n-grams are used to create this effect for out-of-vocabulary keys.
 The inspiration for this feature was taken from Facebook AI Research's [Enriching Word Vectors with Subword Information](https://arxiv.org/pdf/1607.04606.pdf), but instead of utilizing character n-grams at train time, character n-grams are used at inference so the effect can be somewhat replicated (but not perfectly replicated) in older models that were not trained with character n-grams like word2vec and GloVE.

 ### Concatenation
-Optionally, you can combine vectors from multiple models to feed stronger information into a machine learning like so:
+Optionally, you can combine vectors from multiple models to feed stronger information into a machine learning model like so:
 ```python
 from pymagnitude import *
 word2vec = Magnitude("/path/to/GoogleNews-vectors-negative300.magnitude")